Classic subscription administrator roles, Azure roles, and Azure AD roles

 In the Azure portal, role assignments using RBAC appear on the Access control (IAM) blade.
-This blade can found throughout the portal, such as subscriptions, resource groups, and various resources.
+This blade can found throughout the portal, such as management groups, subscriptions, resource groups, and various resources.

 When you click the Roles option, you will see the list of built-in and custom roles.